-Using the Java browsing perspective
+Using the Java Browsing Perspective

 In this section you will use the Java browsing perspective to browse and manipulate your code.
 Browsing Java elements with the Package Explorer gives an overview of using the Package Explorer to browse elements.
 In contrast to the Package Explorer, which organizes all Java elements in a tree, consisting of projects, packages, compilation units, types, etc., the browsing perspective uses distinct views to present the same information.
 Selecting an element in one view, will show its content in another view.